ton-community/ton-docs/docs/develop/dapps/cookbook.md

 ### How to construct a message for a jetton transfer with a comment?

 To understand how to construct a message for token transfer, we use [TEP-74](https://github.com/ton-blockchain/TEPs/blob/master/text/0074-jettons-standard.md#1-transfer), which describes the token standard.
-It's important to note that each token can have its own `decimals`, which default to `9`.
+It's important to note that each token can have its own `decimals`, which defaults to `9`.
 So, in the example below, we multiply the quantity by 10^9.
 If decimals were different, you would **need to multiply by a different value**.

 <Tabs groupId="code-examples">
 <TabItem value="js-ton" label="JS (@ton)">